deepakajaylinux/kevellphara/docs/source/firefox17.rst

 ===================
-FireFox 17
+FireFox17
 ===================

 Synopsis
 --------------------

- This module is open source web browser.
-It used to install firefox17.
+This module used to install firefox17.
 Ubuntu releases updated versions periodically.
 It implements current and anticipated web standards.
-Long-term support includes updates for new hardware, security patches and updates to the 'Ubuntu stack' (cloud computing infrastructure).
+Long-term support includes updates for new hardware, security patches and updates to the cloud computing infrastructure.
 It is comfortable with Ubuntu and Cent OS.

 Help Command
 -----------------------